 Plant in Partial Sun for best results.
 Filtered Sun for much of the day or 2-3 hours of direct sun a day is sufficient.
 Too much sun will stress the plant, while too little sun will result in decreased foliage and bloom potential.

 This rhododendron has only medium water requirements once established.
 For the first growing season, provide supplementary water 2-3 times a week in average weather conditions.

-The Purple Formosa Azalea prefers acidic to neutral soil for best results.
+The Purple Formosa Azalea prefers acidic to neutral soil for the best results.
 In addition, ensure that the soil drains well in order to avoid root rot.